-(Alley, 2000).
-All data were interpolated onto the GICC05 timescales (see caption to Fig. 1 and Sect.
-3.6 for more details).
-Here we begin with the high IRD values during H4, low salinities in the North Atlantic and a weak AMOC (40-39 ka BP).
-Around \sim 39 ka BP the strong freshwater forcing declines abruptly.
-Concomitantly, sea surface 5 salinity increases thus initiating the AMOC recovery.
-The AMOC strengthening leads to Greenland and North Atlantic warming as well northern North Atlantic sea-ice retreat.
-Greenland Interstadial 8 (GIS8) is characterized by a very warm initial period which lasts for about 100-200 yr.
-IRD is at its minimum, North Atlantic surface salinity is high and so is the strength of the AMOC (Fig. 8).
-We consider this period of minimum ice sheet calving a period of positive Northern Hemisphere ice sheet mass balance, i.e. 10 growth.
+sea-surface salinity increases thus initiating the AMOC recovery.
+The AMOC strengthening leads to Greenland and North Atlantic warming as well northern North Atlantic seaice retreat.
+Greenland interstadial 8 (GI8) is characterized by a very warm initial period which lasts for about 100-200 yr.
+IRD is at its minimum, Nordic Seas surface salinity is high and so is the strength of the AMOC (Fig. 8).
+We consider this period of minimum ice-sheet calving a period of positive northern hemispheric ice-sheet mass balance (i.e. growth).
 Around 37.5 ka BP calving resumes and increases until 37 ka BP.
-This evolution is briefly interrupted for about 100 yr between 36.9-36.8 ka BP, before a period of rapid iceberg surging and salinity decrease leads into the stadial cooling phase during H3.2.
-The stadial iceberg surging period lasts for 1 ka and comes to an end when the ice sheet calving has exhausted itself.
-This is the initiation of GIS7.
-The scenario outlined 15 here for a set of paleoproxy datasets, is entirely consistent with the modeling-based evidence from Figs. 8 and 9.
+This evolution is briefly interrupted for about 100 yr between 36.9-36.8 ka BP, before a period of rapid iceberg surging and an associated salinity decrease leads into the stadial cooling phase during HS3.2.
+The stadial iceberg surging period lasts for 1 ka and comes to an end when the ice-sheet calving has exhausted itself.
+This is the initiation of GI7.
+The scenario outlined here for a set of paleoproxy data sets is entirely consistent with the modelingbased evidence from Figs. 8 and 9.

 Our paper further highlights the different response characteristics of various climate variables to AMOC changes (Fig. 7).
-The extraordinary abruptness of Greenland tem-

-- 20 peratures in the DO stadial/interstadial transition was identified as a regional phenomenon, which is likely induced by sea-ice feedbacks (Li et al., 2010; Deplazes et al., 2013).
-Given, the fact that the North Atlantic temperature and AMOC composite shown in Fig. 7 have already reached 2/3 of their full DO amplitude at zero lag whereas Greenland temperatures have only attained about 50%, it may appear as if the Greenland - record is lagging the other variables.
+The extraordinary abruptness of Greenland temperature changes during the DO stadial-interstadial transition was identified as a regional phenomenon, which is likely induced by sea-ice feedbacks (Li et al., 2010; Deplazes et al., 2013).
+Given the fact that the North Atlantic temperature and AMOC composite shown in Fig. 7 have already reached 2/3 of their full DO amplitude at zero lag whereas Greenland temperatures have only attained about 50 %, it may appear as if the Greenland record is lagging the other variables.
 This is merely a reflection of the nonlinearity of the Greenland temperature response.
-It should be noted here that this feature may impact the synchronization of high-resolution proxy timeseries with Greenland climate reconstructions.
+It should be noted here that this feature may impact the synchronization of high-resolution proxy time series with Greenland climate reconstructions.

-According to our model and data-based evidence, we conclude that ice sheet-driven freshwater changes determined the abruptness of DO events, their "periodicity" and global teleconnections.
+According to our model and data-based evidence, we conclude that ice-sheet/freshwater-driven AMOC variations and local feedbacks determined the timing and abruptness of DO events as well as their global teleconnections.

 Acknowledgements.
 This project was supported by the Australian Research Council.
 Model experiments were performed on a computational cluster owned by the Faculty of Science of the University of New South Wales as well as on a cluster from the NCI National Facility at the Australian National University.
-T. Friedrich and A. Timmermann are supported by NSF grant #1010869 and by the Japan Agency for Marine-Earth Science and Technology (JAMSTEC) through its sponsorship of the International Pacific Research Center.
+T. Friedrich and A. Timmermann are supported by NSF grant no. 1010869 and by the Japan Agency for Marine-Earth Science and Technology (JAMSTEC) through its sponsorship of the International Pacific Research Center.
 M. England acknowledges funding from the ARC Laureate Fellowship program (FL100100214).
-We thank C. Jackson for providing his optimized freshwater forcing timeseries as well as M. Elliot and N. Thouveny for providing their data for comparisons.
-We are also grateful to S. Harrison for organizing a workshop at Macquarie University, that stimulated many interesting discussions on DO events.
+We thank C. Jackson for providing his optimized freshwater forcing time series as well as M. Elliot and N. Thouveny for providing their data for comparisons.
+We are also grateful to S. Harrison for organizing a workshop at Macquarie University, that stimulated many interesting discussions on DO events and to M. Sarnthein for insightful discussions.